 This document, Criteria for the Appointment, Promotion and Tenure of Faculty, provides general university-wide criteria for all faculty concerning the appointment, promotion, and granting of tenure to faculty.
 The Principles for Creating Criteria and Standards for Promotion & Tenure (published separately) is incorporated herein and provides additional promotion and tenure requirements, and provides guidance for the creation and adoption of subordinate specific criteria by a college, department or school.

 This document defines the university's overall expectations regarding promotion and tenure.
 As such, they are necessarily general; more detailed expectations at the level of each college, school or department must be in accordance with, and no less rigorous than, the general principles that follow.
 Criteria for tenure and promotion focus on achievements and promise in the broad areas of Instruction, Research, and Creative Activity, and Service.
-Standards need to be established in each of these areas that are clear and measurable and accurately reflect the current goals and objectives of the unity.
+Standards need to be established in each of these areas that are clear and measurable and accurately reflect the current goals and objectives of the unit.
 It is therefore essential that the academic unit (college, department, school) review their criteria and standards every five years to be consistent with their mission (See the Principles for Creating Criteria and Standards for Promotion & Tenure).

 Criteria for appointment, promotion, and tenure are focused on achievements and promise in the areas of Instruction, Research, Scholarship and Creative Activity, and Service.
 Colleges and departments/schools shall adopt more specific criteria that cannot conflict with the university-wide criteria herein.
 Criteria shall become effective only after adoption by the Provost and his/her designee(s).
 When new criteria are adopted and approved, faculty submitting applications for tenure or promotion within the subsequent three years